holidayextras/jsonapi-server/README.md

 # jsonapi-server

-`jsonapi-server` is a fully featured NodeJS sever implementation of `json:api`.
+`jsonapi-server` is a fully featured NodeJS server implementation of `json:api`.
 You provide the resources, we provide the api.

 ### The tl;dr